agentlang-ai/agentlang/README.md

 AgentLang runtime has native integration with databases, vector databases, auth stores, etc. AgentLang programs run on the JVM and can make use of any of the thousands of existing Node and other JavaScript libraries out there.

-AgentLang comes with all the modern tooling, dependency management and REPL needed to build production-grade agents and apps.
+AgentLang comes with all the modern tooling and dependency management needed to build production-grade agents and apps.

 </div>